raiguard/fmm/README.md

 ## Usage

 ```
-fmm <operation> [flags...] [args...]
+usage: fmm <command> [args...]
-flags:
-	-x                  Read args from stdin (one per line)
-operations:
+commands:
+	add     [args...]
+Download and enable the given mods and their dependencies
 	disable [args...]
 Disable the given mods, or all mods if none are given
 	enable  [args...]
-Enable the given mods and their dependencies, downloading if necessary
+Enable the given mods and their dependencies
 	help                Show usage information
 	list    [files...]
 List all mods in the mods directory, or in the given save files
 	sync    [args...]
-Disable all mods, then download and enable the given mods
+Disable all mods, then download and enable the given mods and their dependencies
 	upload  [files...]
 Upload the given mod zip files to the mod portal
 ```